nmandrus1/Dotfiles/README.md

 Then this next command will pull out all the files from the repo and place them accordingly in the working tree

 `$ config checkout`

+# Other Software I use

+> This is mostly just a place for me to write down everything I use so I don't forget when migrating to new machines

+pipewire
+wireplumber